ejlp12/aws-workshop-neptune/docs/create_neptune_cluster.md

 ## Accessing your cluster

-In this lab, we will be running Gremlin commands in the local computer or from Cloud9 IDE.
-In order to access the Neptune cluster, you will need to open up proper **security groups** to enable connection between your local computer (or Cloud9 instace) and the Neptune node.
+In this lab, you will run some Gremlin commands remotely from the local computer or the Cloud9 IDE.
+In order to access the Neptune cluster, you will need to open up proper **security groups** to enable connection between your local computer (or Cloud9 instance) and the Neptune node.

-To Enable traffic, perform the following:
+To enable the traffic going through Neptune cluster, perform the following:

-1. Click  the Witer (Primary) database ==`neptune-{yourname}`==, then scroll down your page
+1. Click  the Witer (Primary) database ==`neptune-{yourname}`==, then scroll down your page.
 2. On the **Connectivity & security** tab, select the security group that has Type: **CIDR/IP - Inbound**

     ![](assets/images/neptune_instance_detail_connectivity.png)